5 differences between customer support vs. customer success

 If you’re involved in client relations for a B2B or SaaS company, you’ve probably heard the terms “customer support” and “customer success.”
 While they might sound like perfect synonyms, the truth is that each one refers to something a little different.

-In this article, we’ll go over the difference between customer support and customer success and explain what it means for your brand.
-Finally, we’ll give you four ways to elevate the customer experience for both customer support and customer success.
+In this article, we’ll explain the difference between customer support and customer success and what it means for your brand.
+Finally, we’ll give you four ways to elevate the customer experience for both.

 Quicklinks